ibm-cloud-architecture/ibm-cloud-stencils/README.md

 IBM Cloud Diagrams are organized by boxes (rectangular borders) -

+### DeployedOn Boxes

-DeployedOn boxes represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed, and have the following attributes:
+Represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed, and have the following attributes:

 - A solid border.
 - Implemented as diagram containers (container=1).